SolaceDev/solace-dev-codelabs/markdown/design-document-discover-develop-event-driven-apis/design-document-discover-develop-event-driven-apis.md

 git clone https://github.com/Mrc0113/ep-design-workshop.git
 ```

-✅ Inside of your logged into Solace Cloud Account navigate to the Event Portal Designer by clicking "Designer" in the menu on the left.
+✅ Inside your logged into Solace Cloud Account navigate to the Event Portal Designer by clicking "Designer" in the menu on the left.

 ![ep_select_designer](img/ep_select_designer.png)